kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 ### Step 4: Verifying successful configuration

 1. The Federated ETL should begin functioning.
-On any ETL action on a Federated Cluster (Load/Put into local ETL store) the Federated Clusters will add data to Federated Storage.
+On any ETL action on a federated cluster (Load/Put into local ETL store) the Federated Clusters will add data to Federated Storage.
    * To verify Federated Clusters are uploading their data correctly, check the container logs on a Federated Cluster.
 It should log federated uploads when ETL build steps run.
 The S3 bucket can also be checked to see if data is being written to the `/federated/<cluster_id>` path.
-   * In a default configuration, Aggregator will ingest new data from Federated Clusters every ten minutes, but new data may not be available for as much as multiple hours in extremely high-scale deployment.
+   * In a default configuration, Aggregator will ingest new data from federated clusters every ten minutes, but new data may not be available for as much as multiple hours in extremely high-scale deployment.
 Check the Aggregator logs for information.
    * To verify the entire pipeline is working, either query `Allocations/Assets` or view the respective views on the frontend.
 Multi-cluster data should appear after:
-     * Federated Clusters have uploaded data to storage.
+     * Federated clusters have uploaded data to storage.
      * Aggregator has completed a full ingest and derive loop after the upload.

 ## Setup with internal certificate authority